datapartnership/datapartnership.github.io/content/updates/one-stop-shop-for-mobility-data-introducing-the-mobile-location-data-inventory.md

 Mapbox offers [traffic](https://www.mapbox.com/traffic-data/?utm_medium=blog&utm_source=mapbox-blog&utm_campaign=blog%7Cmapbox-blog%7Ctelemetry%7Ctravel-changes-around-the-world-from-covid-19-cc79db7e04c7-20-03&utm_term=telemetry&utm_content=travel-changes-around-the-world-from-covid-19-cc79db7e04c7) and [telemetry density data](https://www.mapbox.com/telemetry/) for mobility analysis.
 As telemetry data is collected only from moving devices, changes in movement can be observed at a larger scale, especially for map improvisation and traffic prediction.

-You can use the visualization below to pick which dataset suits you best based on the country you want to analyze.
+You can use the visualization below to pick which dataset suits your needs based on the country you want to analyze.
 We are working hard to structure the data across providers in a similar way, so that you can use the same code to analyze data from all providers.

     https://public.tableau.com/shared/MWD2MHY63?:toolbar=n&:display_count=y&:origin=viz_share_link

-#### **Getting Access**
+#### **And...**

-To get access to this data, join the Development Data Partnership by submitting a new idea.

-To become a Data Partner or showcase the availability of your mobility data, [write to us](datapartnership@worldbank.org).
+Don't see your data here?
+Showcase the availability of your mobility data and [write to us](datapartnership@worldbank.org).

 _Authors:_